NicoleRauch/RR3Code/README.md

 Code for a 3-day React-Redux training.

 ## Prerequisites

+The installation is easiest on Linux and Mac (because C++ and Python are already installed).
+But it is of course feasible on Windows, too.

 * Node.js version 6.x or greater
 * A suitable editor or IDE
    * e.g. Webstorm -- [there is a 30-day test version](https://www.jetbrains.com/webstorm/download/)